MSt in Creative Writing FAQ

 Must I supply three references and must they be strictly academic?

-Successful applicants whose first language is not English would need to provide proof of their language ability at the higher standard.
+Successful applicants whose first language is not English would need to provide proof of their language ability at a higher standard.
 More details can be found on the Graduate Admissions website.

 I noticed there are two course application deadlines, January and March.
 Is there any benefit to early submission?